 Our operating results may be difficult to predict, particularly because we generally do not have long-term contracts with buyers or sellers.
-We have from time to time experienced significant variations in revenue and operating results from period to period.
-Our operating results may continue to fluctuate and be difficult to predict due to a number of factors, including:
+We have experienced significant variations in revenue and operating results from period to period, and operating results may continue to fluctuate and be difficult to predict due to a number of factors, including:

-- seasonality in demand for digital advertising; - changes in pricing of advertising inventory or pricing for our solutions and our competitors' offerings, including potential reductions in our pricing and overall take rate as a result of competitive pressure, changes in supply, improvements in technology and extension of automation to higher-value inventory, uncertainty regarding rate of adoption, changes in the allocation of demand spend by buyers, changes in revenue mix, auction dynamics, pricing discussions or negotiations with clients and potential clients, and other factors; - diversification of our revenue mix to include new services, some of which may have lower pricing than our historic lower-value inventory business or may cannibalize existing business; - the addition or loss of buyers or sellers; - changes in the advertising strategies or budgets or financial condition of advertisers; - the performance of our technology and the cost, timeliness and results of our technology innovation efforts; - advertising technology and digital media industry conditions and the overall demand for advertising, or changes and uncertainty in the regulatory environment for us or buyers or sellers, including with respect to privacy regulation; - the introduction of new technologies or service offerings by our competitors and market acceptance of such technologies or services; - our level of expenses, including investment required to support our technology development, scale our technology infrastructure and business expansion efforts, including acquisitions, hiring and capital expenditures, or expenses related to litigation; - the impact of changes in our stock price on valuation of stock-based compensation, warrants or other instruments that are marked to market; - the effect of our efforts to maintain the quality of transactions on our platform, including the blocking of nonhuman inventory and traffic, which could cause a reduction in our revenue if there are fewer transactions consummated through our platform even though the overall quality of the transactions may have improved; - the effectiveness of our financial and information technology infrastructure and controls; - foreign exchange rate fluctuations; and

-• changes in accounting policies and principles and the significant judgments and estimates made by management in the application of these policies and principles.
+- seasonality in demand for digital advertising; - changes in pricing of advertising inventory or pricing for our solution and our competitors' offerings, including potential reductions in our pricing and overall take rate as a result of competitive pressure, changes in supply, improvements in technology and extension of automation to higher-value inventory, uncertainty regarding rate of adoption, changes in the allocation of demand spend by buyers, changes in revenue mix, auction dynamics, pricing discussions or negotiations with clients and potential clients, header bidding and other factors; - diversification of our revenue mix to include new services, some of which may have lower pricing than our historic lower-value inventory business or may cannibalize existing business; - the addition or loss of buyers or sellers; - changes in the advertising strategies or budgets or financial condition of advertisers; - the performance of our technology and the cost, timeliness, and results of our technology innovation efforts; - advertising technology and digital media industry conditions and the overall demand for advertising, or changes and uncertainty in the regulatory environment for us or buyers or sellers, including with respect to privacy regulation; - the introduction of new technologies or service offerings by our competitors and market acceptance of such technologies or services; - our level of expenses, including investment required to support our technology development, scale our technology infrastructure and business expansion efforts, including acquisitions, hiring and capital expenditures, or expenses related to litigation; - · the impact of changes in our stock price on valuation of stock-based compensation or other instruments that are marked to market; - the effectiveness of our financial and information technology infrastructure and controls; - foreign exchange rate fluctuations; and - changes in accounting policies and principles and the significant judgments and estimates made by management in the application of these policies and principles.

-Because significant portions of our expenses are relatively fixed, variation in our quarterly revenue could cause significant variations in operating results and resulting stock price volatility from quarter to quarter.
-In order to minimize adverse effects of pricing pressure on revenue, we must increase our scale and add more high-value inventory, which requires ongoing investment that can have an adverse effect at the expense of earnings and might ultimately be unsuccessful.
+Because significant portions of our expenses are relatively fixed, variation in our quarterly revenue could cause significant variations in operating results and resulting stock price volatility from period to period.
+In order to minimize adverse effects of pricing pressure on revenue, we must increase our scale and add more high-value inventory, which requires ongoing investment that can adversely affect earnings and might ultimately be unsuccessful.
 Period-to-period comparisons of our historical results of operations are not necessarily meaningful, and historical operating results may not be indicative of future performance.
 If our revenue or operating results fall below the expectations of investors or securities analysts, or below any guidance we may provide to the market, the price of our common stock could decline substantially.

 Our revenue and operating results are highly dependent on the overall demand for advertising.
-Factors that affect the amount of advertising spending, such as economic downturns, particularly in the fourth quarter, can make it difficult to predict our revenue and could adversely affect our business.
+Factors that affect the amount of advertising spending, such as economic downturns, can make it difficult to predict our revenue and could adversely affect our business.